SilasEver/Hacklytics/README.md

 # Credit Card Default Predictions
 ## About
-**Goal**: To predict whether a person would default on their credit card payment based on salary, sex, and age.
+**Goal**: To predict whether a person would default on their credit card payment based on different factors, such as salary, sex, and age.
 * Used SVM and random forest machine learning models
 * Modeled data with heatmaps and PCA/t-SNE dimensionality reduction